Jeffrey E. Gross

 - Representation of Fletcher Income Leveraged Fund and related insolvent funds in claims against their former auditors and administrator, leading to confidential settlements

-- Ongoing representation of derivative plaintiffs in breach of fiduciary and related claims under Cayman Islands laws against insiders of Renren, a Chinese technology and investment company
+- Ongoing representation of derivative plaintiffs in breach of fiduciary and related claims under Cayman Islands laws against insiders of Renren, a Chinese technology and investment company.
+Settlement of at least $300 million pending approval.

 - Representing two sureties in $1B claims against JPMorgan Chase arising out of the Enron bankruptcy, leading to settlement after a four-week jury trial